Worried about leaving your birds alone in their cages while you are away?

 During drop off we will meet with you to discuss your bird’s preferences, particular likes and dislikes, and learn how we can provide a comfortable and customized stay for your bird.
 We will provide an appropriately sized bird cage and fresh fruits, vegetables, and grains.
 Please bring the following to your drop-off:

 Relax and feel confident that you are giving your bird(s) the highest quality of care while you are away.
-You will receive daily text updates and may even see your bird on social media.
+You will receive text updates and may even see your bird on social media.

 Read on to learn more about our family’s daily routines.